rust-lang/rust-forge/src/compiler/reviews.md

   - If you don't know the code well or already have too much on your plate, ask rustbot to roll the dice again via `r? compiler`.

-  You can also always ask for help on the `#t-compiler/reviews` Zulip stream for finding a reviewer.
+  You can also always ask for help on the `#t-compiler` Zulip stream for finding a reviewer.
   That being said, you are always welcome to do an initial review (to the extent you are comformtable with) and then pass the PR on to the final reviewer.
   This way the PR author will get helpful feedback sooner and subsequent reviewers will have less work to do.